U.S. Senator Paul Simon

 U.S. Senator Paul Simon - Institute Founder (1928 - 2003)

-Simon, a Democrat, was born November 29, 1928, in Eugene, Oregon.
+Simon was born November 29, 1928, in Eugene, Oregon.
 He attended the University of Oregon and Dana College in Blair, Nebraska.
-At the age of 19, Simon became the nation's youngest editor-publisher when he accepted a local Lion's Club challenge to save the Troy Tribune in Troy, Illinois, near St. Louis.
-He built a chain of 13 newspapers in southern and central Illinois, which he sold in 1966 to devote full-time to public service and writing.
+At the age of 19, Simon became the nation's youngest editor-publisher when he accepted a local Lions Club challenge to save the Troy Tribune in Troy, Illinois, near St. Louis.
+He built a chain of more than a dozen newspapers in southern and central Illinois, which he sold in 1966 so he could devote himself to public service and writing.

-After narrowly losing the 1972 Democratic gubernatorial primary to Dan Walker, Simon started the public affairs reporting program at Sangamon State University in Springfield, Illinois (now the University of Illinois at Springfield), and lectured during the 1972-73 school year at the John F. Kennedy School of Government at Harvard University.
+During an interlude from elective office, Simon launched the public affairs reporting program at Sangamon State University in Springfield, Illinois (now the University of Illinois at Springfield), and lectured during the 1972-73 academic year at the John F. Kennedy School of Government at Harvard University.

-During his years as a public official, Paul Simon was known for exceptional constituent service.
-His office handled more cases each year than almost any other Senate office.
-He also was the Senate's pacesetter in convening town meetings.
-As a senator, Simon held more than 600 town meetings throughout the state, more than any U.S. senator from Illinois in the state's history.
-For 40 consecutive years -- longer than any other federal officeholder -- Simon released an annual detailed financial disclosure report for himself and his wife.
+During his years as a public official, Paul Simon was respected for his exceptional constituent service.
+As a senator, Simon held more than 600 town meetings throughout Illinois, more than any senator in the state's history.
+For 40 consecutive years — longer than any other federal officeholder — Simon released an annual detailed financial disclosure report for himself and his wife.